jfroelich/rss-reader/src/lib/dom/image.md

 * Unclear if faster or slower
 * The performance delta may be marginal anyway, unclear.
-* The result is live, so there is no issue with removing elements during iteration
+* The result is live, so there is no issue with removing elements during iteration when iterating forward (technically we could do live mutation when using getElementsByTagName but would have to iterate backward).

 # TODO: better ripple effects handling